torokernel/documentation/Networking.md

 ```

 ## SysSocketPeek()
 The function behaves similar than SysSocketRecv.
 The main difference is that the data is not consumed from the socket buffer.
 This is useful when we want to read a whole structure from the buffer.
-We keep calling SysSocketPeek() until it sucess and then we get the whole structure by using SysSocketRecv().
+We keep calling SysSocketPeek() until it succeeds and then we get the whole structure by using SysSocketRecv().

 ```pascal
 function SysSocketPeek(Socket: PSocket; Addr: PChar; AddrLen: UInt32): LongInt;